Post thumbnail

 5. Average Backend Developer Salary

-• What is the role of a backend developer?
+• What is the primary role of a backend developer?

-• What are 3 languages used by backend programmers?
+• What programming languages are commonly used in backend development?

-Backend development refers to the server side of web development, where the focus is on the logic, databases, and APIs that power a website or web application.
+Backend development refers to the server-side aspect of web development, focusing on the logic, databases, and APIs that drive a website or web application.

 What Does a Backend Developer Do?